CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/Felicia Phillips/Module 3 Week 2.md

 - The < code > HTML element is used to show computer code or text that looks like code.
 It helps to visually separate it from regular text and makes it easier to read as code.

-### Projects I have developed:
+### Projects I have developed this week:
 1. [Scoops](https://cloverdeveloped.github.io/scoops/)
 2. [Portfolio Template](https://cloverdeveloped.github.io/cloverdev/)

-### Do I feel like a fullstack developer ?
+### ⭐Outside of class:

-I feel like junior HTML and CSS developer.
-I still have a lot to learn.
+After class, I freelance as a graphic designer for B Visible.
+I'm currently designing a magazine.